zhou877/CIBMTR-EfficientNetV2/README.md

 **Learning Rate**

-Before modeling, I focus on optimizing the learning rate schedule to ensure stable and efficient convergence.
+Before modeling, I focused on optimizing the learning rate schedule to ensure stable and efficient convergence.
 I systematically tuned key parameters, including lr_start, lr_max, lr_min, lr_ramp_ep, lr_sus_ep, and lr_decay.

 During the model optimization process, I realized that individual parameter tuning yielded limited improvements, and the key to maximizing performance lay in finding the right combination of hyperparameters.
 This experimence deepened my understanding of model optimization.